robstoll/atrium/README.md

 ```
 </ex-data-driven-1>

-Depending on the chosen [reporting style](#reporterbuilder) it will only show the failing cases (default behaviour).
+Per default, only failing expectations are shown.
 This is also the reason why the call of `myFun(2)` is not listed (as the result is `c` as expected).

 Please [create a feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature])
-if you want to see a summary, meaning also successful assertions -- we happily add more functionality if it is of use for someone.
+if you want to see a summary, meaning also successful expectations -- we happily add more functionality if it is of use for someone.

-Following another example which involves an assertion creator lambda and not only a simple `toEqual` check.
+Following another example which involves an `assertionCreator`-lambda and not only a simple `toEqual` check.
 We are going to reuse the `myFun` from above:

 <ex-data-driven-2>